peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 ￼![image](https://github.com/user-attachments/assets/7e374fb0-e1d4-440d-81b7-f869cd247903)

-Fill out the page as follows :
+- Fill out the page as follows :

-a.
-Service account name - dbt-service-account
+A. Service account name - dbt-service-account

 B. Service account ID - **This would be automatically generated based on the service account name - NO NEED TO FILL**

 C. Service account description (OPTIONAL) -  Service account for dbt cloud

 - After you click on create and continue, you need to add the roles for the service account